Results of the 2022 Australian federal election in Tasmania

 This is a list of electoral division results for the 2022 Australian federal election in the state of Tasmania.

 This election was held using instant-runoff voting.
 In Tasmania in this election, there was one "turn-over".
-In Lyons, a Labor candidate who did not lead in the first count took the seat in the end.
+In Lyons, a Labor candidate who did not lead in the first count took the seat in the end, albeit very marginally.
+The Liberal candidate finished first before the distribution of preferences.

+Tasmania was unique at this election in that the Liberal Party, led by previous Prime Minister Scott Morrison, had an increased vote share, while the Labor Party, led by subsequent Prime Minister Anthony Albanese, had a decreased vote share.